curefatih/griffin/README.md

 # Griffin
-Griffin is an application that collects certain emojis in Slack applications.
+You can collect certain emojis in Slack applications with Griffin

 ## Setup